KiranDatta16/AtliQ_Hardware_Insights/README.md

 --------------------------------------------------------------------
 Contribution:
 --------------------------------------------------
-•	Fulfilled 10 ad-hoc data requests from management by executing SQL queries on the company database and built visualizations using Power BI.
+1. Fulfilled 10 ad-hoc data requests from management by executing SQL queries on the company database and built visualizations using Power BI.
-•	SUggested insights to effectively communicate key findings.
+2. Suggested insights to effectively communicate key findings.
-•	Contributed to significant operational cost reductions through data-driven decision support.
+3. Contributed to significant operational cost reductions through data-driven decision support.

 ----------------------------------------